vpagonis/Python-Codes/README.md

 **Springer, 2022**

-**Expected date of book publication: APRIL 2022**

 __________________________________

 **ABOUT THIS BOOK**

-This document is a short preview of the book "Luminescence Signal Analysis Using Python" to be published by Springer, which has a tentative date of publication of April 2022.

-**PLEASE NOTE THAT THE COMPLETE PYTHON CODES WILL BE UPLOADED TO THIS GITHUB WEBSITE ON APRIL 5, 2022.**

-   We feature here some detailed worked examples of Python code, which were presented in the LED 2021 conference.
+This book features detailed worked examples of Python code for the analysis and modeling of luminescence signals.
 Users can run immediately the Python codes, and modify them for their experimental data and to explore the various luminescence models.
-The theory and equations behind each subject are briefly summarized, and appropriate references are given from the literature, so that researchers can look up the details of the theory and the relevant experiments.
+The theory and equations behind each subject are summarized, and appropriate references are given from the literature, so that researchers can look up the details of the theory and the relevant experiments.
-   Each Python code includes comments explaining the structure and the various parts of the code.
+   The book and the Python scripts contain comments explaining the structure and the various parts of the code.
 Researchers can use the Python codes to analyze their own experimental data, and to extract the various parameters describing mathematically the luminescence signals.

 __________________________________
-**LISTINGS OF ALL PYTHON CODES**

-The following pdf file in this repository represents the oral presentation with Dr George Kitis, from the LED2021 online conference.

-_PagonisLED.pdf_

-For a detailed _Table of Contents_ and a Listing of the 24 currently available Python codes, see the included detailed 100-page pdf file:

-_LED2021.pdf_

-__________________________________
 **HOW THE USE THE PYTHON CODES**

-This short preview of the book contains 24 Python scripts, which are self contained and ready to run.
+The book contains 99 Python scripts, which are self contained and ready to run,  and represent new codes written by the author.
-The codes are organized in folders by chapter.
+The codes are organized in folders by chapter in this repository.

-This document assumes some basic knowledge of Python, however I believe that it will be useful for both newcomers to Python, as well as to experienced programmers who wish to learn more about the various luminescence phe- nomena.
-The Python codes for all programs in the book are available for downloading from the author's repository at GitHub.
+The book assumes some basic knowledge of Python, however I believe that it will be useful for both newcomers to Python, as well as to experienced programmers who wish to learn more about the various luminescence phe- nomena.
-The various Python codes are self contained and ready to run, and repre- sent new codes written by the author.

 Experienced programmers will certainly find out that they can improve the Python codes given here, and it is of course possible to make the codes